markhj/opengl-msat/docs/window/window.md

 float aspectRatio = window.getAspectRatio();
 ````

-When the window is in full screen mode the width and height are equal to the display resolution, even if the underlying window width and height are different.
+When the window is in full screen mode the returned width and height values are equal to the display resolution, even if the underlying window width and height settings are different.
+If you generate a 800x600 window on a 1920x1080 monitor, then the following applies:

+- Window mode: ``getWidth`` and ``getHeight`` return 800 and 600.
+- Full screen mode: ``getWidth`` and ``getHeight`` return 1920 and 1080.